dan3988/json-viewer/README.md

 - [ ] Undo / redo edits
 - [ ] Allow multiple properties to be selected
 - [ ] Support `?.` chain expressions in JPath evaluator
-- [ ] Support special characters in json paths
+- [x] Support special characters in the json path editor
-- [ ] Use JSON pointers in the path editor & url hash